Is "My Favorite New Movie" My Favorite Movie? Probing the Understanding of Recursive Noun Phrases: What can LMs learn from RNPC?

-\minisection{Modifier scope.} We also probe for the scope of the first modifier ($\mathbf{M_1}$) in recursive NPs ($\mathbf{Det\ M_1\ M_2\ N}$), especially when $\mathbf{M_1}$ is privative.
-Based on our observation, the same privative modifier $\mathbf{M_1}$ may have different scopes when interacting with different $\mathbf{M_2}$'s and $\mathbf{N}$'s.
-For instance, {\it former} in the NP \textit{a former American diplomat} negates {\it diplomat} (N), but the person is still \textit{American}; while in \textit{a former beginner drummer}, it negates \textit{beginner} ($\mathbf{M_2}$), but the person may still be a drummer.
-This difference cannot be captured by the modifier semantic category of \textit{former}.
+\minisection{Modifier scope.} We also probe for the scope of the first modifier ($\mathbf{M_1}$) in recursive NPs ($\mathbf{Det\ M_1\ M_2\ N}$).
+Specifically, we focus on privative $\mathbf{M_1}$'s, since they can have different scopes when interacting with different $\mathbf{M_2}$'s and $\mathbf{N}$'s.
+For instance, in the NP \textit{a former American diplomat}, {\it former} negates {\it diplomat} ($\mathbf{N}$), but the person is still American; while in \textit{a former beginner drummer}, it negates \textit{beginner} ($\mathbf{M_2}$), but the person may still be a drummer.\footnote{Admittedly, there can be alternative interpretations: say, one can also imagine that \textit{a former beginner drummer} describes a person who is no longer a drummer at all.
+However, in that case, it is enough to say \textit{a former drummer} instead, considering the Gricean maxim of quantity.
+Therefore, here we still focus on the first interpretation, which is more straightforward.} This difference cannot be captured by the semantic category of \textit{former}.

-As a proxy for the scope of $\mathbf{M_1}$, we use attention visualization, a method widely used for revealing the correlation between tokens~\cite{vig-2019-multiscale}.\footnote{There have been recent debates on the faithfulness of this method \cite{jain-wallace-2019-attention, wiegreffe-pinter-2019-attention}.
-Therefore, we are not making claims about how our models work, but only what they capture with attention weights.} We use BERT-base fine-tuned on 200 MPTE examples from Section~\ref{section:Qb} as our test case.
+As a proxy for the scope of $\mathbf{M_1}$, we use attention visualization, a widely adopted technique to study token correlations~\cite{vig-2019-multiscale}.\footnote{There have been recent debates on the faithfulness of this method \cite{jain-wallace-2019-attention, wiegreffe-pinter-2019-attention}.
+Therefore, we do not use attention weights to make claims about \textbf{how} our models work, but only \textbf{what} they capture, with attention weights.} We choose BERT-base finetuned on 200 MPTE examples from Section~\ref{section:Qb} as the model to be probed for a case study.